apache/nuttx/configs/sama5d3x-ek/README.txt

   8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built NXFLAT binaries.

+  NOTE:  There are some known incompatibilities with 4.6.3 EABI toolchain and the NXFLAT tools.
+See the top-level TODO file (under "Binary loaders") for more information about this problem.
+If you plan to use NXFLAT, please do not use the GCC 4.6.3 EABI toochain.

 Loading Code into SRAM with J-Link
 ==================================